google/fscrypt/README.md

 #### Enabling the PAM module on Ubuntu

-Both the official `fscrypt` package for Ubuntu and `sudo make install` will install a configuration file for [Ubuntu's PAM configuration framework](https://wiki.ubuntu.com/PAMConfigFrameworkSpec) to `/usr/share/pam-configs/fscrypt`.
+The official `fscrypt` package for Ubuntu will install a configuration file for [Ubuntu's PAM configuration framework](https://wiki.ubuntu.com/PAMConfigFrameworkSpec) to `/usr/share/pam-configs/fscrypt`.
 This file contains reasonable defaults for the PAM module.
 To automatically apply these defaults, run `sudo pam-auth-update` and follow the on-screen instructions.

+This file also gets installed if you build and install `fscrypt` from source, but only if you use `make install PREFIX=/usr` to install into `/usr` instead of the default of `/usr/local`.

 #### Enabling the PAM module on Arch Linux